2 week AI Audit

 Financial audit set materiality thresholds a century ago, often around 5% of net income.
 AI teams are still guessing.

-The Audit defines materiality per use case, on two axes: impact severity across regulatory, financial, and reputational harm, and frequency across one user, one query type, one workflow class, or portfolio-wide exposure.
+The Audit defines materiality per use case through impact severity across regulatory, financial, and reputational harm, plus frequency across one user, one query type, one workflow class, or portfolio-wide exposure.
 Findings above the materiality threshold land in the opinion as audit exceptions.
 Findings below land in the appendix.

 Materiality is set jointly in the kickoff session.
 TrustEvals walks the customer through industry defaults for their finance sub-segment.
 The customer signs off.
 The threshold lands in the engagement letter, and the opinion is issued against it.